jimporter/bfg9000/doc/user/reference.md

 the *extra_deps* argument.
 These can be files or other build steps, and changes to them will trigger a rebuild as with the build's inputs.

+Finally, build steps which produce a file can also be used like the [file types](#file-types) described above to refer to prebuilt files already in the source tree (e.g. static libraries provided in binary form by a vendor).
+This is described in more detail for each step below.

 !!! note
-    For build steps which produce an actual file, the exact name of the output file is determined by the platform you're running on.
+    For build steps which produce a file, the exact name of the output file is determined by the platform you're running on.
 For instance, when building an executable file named "foo" on Windows, the resulting file will be `foo.exe`.

 ### command(*name*, *cmd*|*cmds*, [*environment*], [*extra_deps*])